-- The lungs is an important part of the body.
-The passage inside the lungs divides into smaller and smaller tubes, which finally terminate in balloon-like structures, called as alveoli. - The alveoli provide a surface where the exchange of gases can take place.
-The walls of the alveoli usually contains an extensive network of blood vessels.
-We know that, when we breathe in, we lift our ribs, flatten our diaphragm and chest cavity becomes larger. - Because of this action, air is sucked into the lungs and fills the expanded alveoli. - The blood brings the essential carbon dioxide from rest of the body and supply it to alveoli; the oxygen in the alveolar air is taken up by the blood in the alveolar blood vessels to be transported to the all other cells of the body.
+- The lungs are an important part of the body.
+The passage inside the lungs divides into smaller and smaller tubes, which finally terminate in balloon-like structures called alveoli. - The alveoli provide a surface where the exchange of gases can take place.
+The walls of the alveoli usually contain an extensive network of blood vessels.
+We know that when we breathe in, we lift our ribs, flatten our diaphragm and the chest cavity becomes larger. - Because of this action, the air is sucked into the lungs and fills up the expanded alveoli.

+• The blood brings the essential carbon dioxide from the rest of the body and supplies it to the alveoli; the oxygen in the alveolar air is taken up by the blood in the alveolar blood vessels to be transported to all other cells of the body.
 During the normal breathing cycle, when air is taken in and let out, the lungs always contain a residual volume of air so that there is sufficient time for oxygen to be absorbed and carbon dioxide to be released.

 1. What are the components of the transport system in human beings?
 What are the functions of these components?
-Solution:

-Heart, blood and blood vessels are the main components of transport system in human beings.
+The heart, blood and blood vessels are the main components of the transport system in human beings.

-Functions of these components Heart
+Functions of these components

+Heart

-Heart pumps oxygenated blood throughout the body.
-It receives deoxygenated blood from the various body parts and sends this impure blood to the lungs for oxygenation.
+The heart pumps oxygenated blood throughout the body.
+It receives deoxygenated blood from the various body parts and sends impure blood to the lungs for oxygenation.